-INSIDE : 10 Amazing and Inspiring Book Gift Ideas for your best lady friend!
-Get ready because you will want to borrow them all from her!
+INSIDE : 10 Awesome Book Gift Ideas for your bestie!
+Creative, Inspiring and even a fun Cactus Coloring book, your lady friend will love you for it.
+And get ready because you will want to borrow them all from her!

 I love books.
 I love inspirational/self-help, creative inspiration and autobiographies the very most.
 It seems I never have enough time in the day to just sit and read a book, but I always have about three books in my rotation.

 You can always find them in various spots of my home for when I have a spare moment to read a chapter or two.
 Today I am sharing 10 Book Gift Ideas for your best bestie + lady friend because I LOVE them and thought you might love them, too.

 This post may contain affiliate links.
 See full disclosure here.

 Looking to dive a little deeper into Just Starting something for YOURSELF?
 I’m SO THRILLED to share my Just Start ebook with you!

 Flowers coloring book by The House that Lars built

 Botanical Patterns and Charts for Beautiful Color Play

 Get ready for sixty gorgeous pages of hand drawn illustrations by the talented blogger, Brittany Jepsen.
 The pages are full of floral patterns, bouquets, and scientific charts.

 The designs are on the front of the pages only, so you could even hang or frame your creations after you’ve added color!